MAKEUP PRODUCTS (NON-PERMANENT)

 26072

-Although many chemicals in beauty products and cosmetics pose minimal or no danger, several are linked to significant medical issues, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics enter your body through the skin, inhalation, ingestion and internal use, and lead to the same dangers as food chemicals, per this site.
+While many chemicals in beauty products pose hardly any or no danger, several dozen are associated with severe medical issues, including developmental delays and cancer.
+Cosmetic chemicals invade your body through the skin, inhalation, ingestion and internal use, and lead to the same dangers as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in water, food, and several other everyday products.
-However, no category of consumer products is susceptible to less government inspection than cosmetics and other personal products, including Ultacover.
-Though most of the contaminants and chemicals in cosmetics and personal care products likely present little risk, exposure to a few is associated with major health disorders, including cancer.
+Chemicals associated with cancer can be found in food, water, and lots of other common items.
+Still, no area of consumer items is subject to less government management than cosmetics, including Ultacover.
+Though many of the chemicals in cosmetics and personal care products in all likelihood pose little risk, subjection to a few is associated with major health conditions, such as cancer.